 This model of an appraisal system provides a simple, clear guide in which all the criteria to be appraised have an equal weighting.
-In practice, however, this may be different, and it is up to the employer to determine his own policy.
+In practice, however, this may be different, and it is up to employers to determine their own policy.
 The model includes a scoring system that the manager uses to appraise performance by giving points (0-3) that correspond to a valuation (poor, fair, good, excellent).